-Core financial transaction Service Level Agreement
+Service Level Agreement

-Contribution files 5 working days
+5 working days

-Transfer payments (in or out) 3 working days
+3 working days

-Investment switches 5 working days
+5 working days

-Payments out of the Scheme 5 working days
+5 working days

 - 4.4.2.
 Barnett Waddingham monitors that contributions are paid within regulatory timescales.
 All contributions during the Scheme year were paid well within these timescales. - 4.4.3.
 All tasks completed by an administrator go through a robust checking process and any payments or investment activities in relation to the Scheme are authorised by a senior member of the team. - 4.4.4.
 Barnett Waddingham operates a pooled banking facility.
 The Barnett Waddingham pension administration system is updated daily to show reconciled balances to the pooled banking system.
 Financial Conduct Authority regulations for holding client monies mean that Barnett Waddingham must carry out an internal and external reconciliation every day. - 4.4.5.
 The audit of the Scheme's annual report and accounts. - 4.4.6.
 The Trustees monitor the quality of the data held by Barnett Waddingham on an ongoing basis.
 Both common data and scheme-specific data scores are produced quarterly, and the Trustees will take action to improve data quality wherever possible.
-As at April 2021, the common data score for the Scheme was 97.24%, and the scheme-specific data score was 90.06%.
-Under the methodology used, both of these scores indicate "very good data with minimal cleansing requirements". - 4.4.7.
+As at 31 March 2022, the common data score for the Scheme was 96.11%, and the scheme-specific data score was 90.00%.
+Under the methodology used, both scores indicate "very good data with minimal cleansing requirements". - 4.4.7.
 Barnett Waddingham's administration controls and processes are subject to a formal external audit for the annual assurance report on internal controls. - 4.4.8.
 Any material issues uncovered regarding inaccuracies with core financial transactions are included within the administrator's regular reporting to the Trustees.